Car Finance IVA

 Points to be aware of if you are considering entering into an IVA with car finance:

-- You are not guaranteed to be approved; we must get most of your creditors to agree to the proposal.
+- You are not guaranteed approval; we must get most of your creditors to agree to the proposal.

-- It will affect your credit score – an IVA will remain on your credit file for 6 years from the date your creditors agree to it.
-If your proposed term is for 5 years, it would remain on your credit file for a further 12 months at the end of your IVA.
+- It will affect your credit score – an IVA will remain on your credit file for six years from the date your creditors agree.
+If your proposed term is five years, it will stay on your credit file for 12 months at the end of your IVA.

 - You must owe at least £6,480 to enter an IVA.
-If you owe less than £6,480 you may qualify for other debt solutions, we can discuss the other options available to you.
+If you owe less than £6,480, you may qualify for other debt solutions; we can discuss available alternatives.

 - Your details will be listed on the insolvency register.

-- If you currently have a vehicle on car finance and the value is considered excessive, you make be asked to downgrade the value of your next car when the current agreement comes to an end.
+- If you currently have a vehicle on car finance and the value is considered excessive, you will be asked to downgrade the value of your next car when the current agreement ends.

-You can check to see if you qualify for a debt solution by speaking with a Personal Finance Manager by applying online.
+By speaking with a Personal Finance Manager by applying online, you can check to see if you qualify for a debt solution using online.

-Debt Management Plan (DMP) – click here for more information on a debt management plan.
+- Debt Management Plan (DMP) – Information on a debt management plan

-Individual Voluntary Arrangement (IVA) – click here for more information on an IVA.
+- Individual Voluntary Arrangement (IVA) – Information on an IVA

-Debt Relief Order (DRO) – click here for more information on a DRO.
+- Debt Relief Order (DRO) – information on a DRO

 Free and impartial money advice is available from the Money Helper, an organisation set up by the Government for people in debt.